etirone/SevereWindMachineLearning/README.md

 # Citation
-Any use of the data in this GitHub repository should cite (paper in review):
+Any use of the data in this GitHub repository should cite:

 **Tirone, E., Pal, S., Gallus, W. A.,  Dutta, S., Maitra, R., Newman, J., Weber, E., and Jirak, I., (2024).
 A machine learning approach to improve the usability of severe thunderstorm wind reports. *Bull.
 Amer.
 Meteor.
 Soc.* (accepted)**